nayan-pradhan/IntroToRIS-LAB_JacobsUniversity/README.md

 # Introduction To Robotics and Intelligent Systems LAB
+Simple Arduino based code for using different sensors.